Black and yellow graphic that reads: Community Development Demystified: A Glossary

 Like many CDFIs, Capital Impact provides more flexibility than traditional lenders in some key areas like loan-to-value limits and financial covenants that borrowers must meet.

-However, our credit guidelines – the policies that guide our loan structures and lending decisions – are built on the traditional approach to credit that has deep roots in a financial system that intentionally excluded people of color for much of its history.
-Often, our lending team seeks one or several “exceptions” to our credit guidelines to accommodate the diverse needs of our diverse borrowers.
+However, our credit guidelines – the policies that guide our loan structures and lending decisions – are built on the traditional approach to credit that has deep roots in a financial system that intentionally excluded some people for much of its history.
+Often, our lending team seeks one or several “exceptions” to our credit guidelines to accommodate the diverse needs of our borrowers.

 Creating flexible financing is both a mindset and an approach.
 To do so, we need input from our clients and communities to rethink and reshape our products and requirements.
 When done correctly, this approach gears us away from the extractive patterns of traditional financing and closer to confirming that when people are given the opportunity to succeed, their communities, local residents, and our country thrive.

-We have spent the last several years providing capacity building and support to diverse developers across the country.
-Having seen in our own lending that diverse developers were not well represented and hearing the barriers that they face in scaling up to work on more and larger projects, we determined that we needed to take bigger steps to address the need.
+We have spent the last several years providing capacity building and support to community-rooted developers across the country.
+Having seen in our own lending that these developers were not well represented and hearing the barriers that they face in scaling up to work on more and larger projects, we determined that we needed to take bigger steps to address the need.

 How We Are Doing Things Differently

-In that light, we spent the better part of 2022 reviewing and revising our lending requirements and processes to be more equitable, to better support developers and borrowers of color from all walks of life in having access to the capital and opportunities they deserve.
-Additionally, we created the Diversity in Development loan product to provide access to capital that will help developers scale and thrive.
+In that light, we spent the better part of 2022 reviewing and revising our lending requirements and processes to be more equitable, to better support community-rooted developers and borrowers from all walks of life in having access to the capital and opportunities they deserve.

 As a part of the Momentus Capital branded family of companies, it also became important for Capital Impact to revise and improve efficiencies in lending approval processes to account for a combined strategy.